merrymercy/merrymercy.github.io/_pages/about.md

 I am a member of technical staff at xAI.
 My research interests include machine learning systems, large language models, compilers, and distributed systems.

 Previously, I completed my Ph.D. at UC Berkeley, where I was advised by [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/) and [Joseph E. Gonzalez](https://people.eecs.berkeley.edu/~jegonzal/).
 I was honored to receive the [Meta PhD Fellowship](https://research.facebook.com/fellows/zheng-lianmin/) and the [a16z Open Source AI Grant](https://a16z.com/announcing-our-latest-open-source-ai-grants/) in recognition of my innovative research and impactful open-source projects.
 I also co-founded the non-profit organization [LMSYS.org](https://lmsys.org/) to advance open large language model research.
 We have developed open models with <u>millions of downloads</u>, crowdsourced platforms with <u>millions of users</u>, and systems that are <u>orders of magnitude</u> faster.

+The easiest way to reach me is via the SGLang [Slack](https://join.slack.com/t/sgl-fru7574/shared_invite/zt-2ngly9muu-t37XiH87qvD~6rVBTkTEHw).
+We're looking for open-source enthusiasts and learners to help build the SGLang project and community.
+Contact us on Slack, GitHub, or by email.
+If you're a beginner and can commit 10-20 hours per week for at least six months, we can provide mentorship in machine learning systems.

 # Research
 - Systems for training and serving large models